stabix/stabix/doc/slip_transmission_toolbox.rst

     .. math:: \vec b_r = g_{in}\cdot\vec b_{in} - g_{out}\cdot\vec b_{out}
         :label: residual_burgers_vector

-  This magnitude of this residual Burgers vector should be minimized.
+  The magnitude of this residual Burgers vector should be minimized.

   Shirokoff et al., Kehagias et al. and Kacher et al. used the residual Burgers vector as a criterion to analyse slip transmission in cp-Ti (HCP) [#Shirokoff_1993]_, [#Kehagias_1995]_, [#Kehagias_1996]_ and [#KacherRobertson_2014]_, Lagow et al. in Mo (BCC) [#Lagow_2001]_, Gemperle et al. and Gemperlova et al. in FeSi (BCC) [#Gemperle_2004]_ and [#Gemperlova_2004]_, Kacher et al. in 304 stainless steel (FCC) [#KacherRobertson_2012]_,